abinvda/fleet-path-planner/README.md

 ## Main Components

 1.  **`fleetPlanner.cpp`**
-	- Orchestrates the overall planning process, leveraging support files such as `getPath` and `systemState`.
+	- Manages the overall planning process, leveraging support files such as `getPath` and `systemState`.
 	- The `requestBox(robot, box)` function locates the robot and box/pallet positions, identifies the most suitable AGV for delivery, and plans an optimal path for that AGV.

 2.  **`systemState.cpp`**